 Foreign bodies in the ear canal can be anything a child can push into his or her ear.

-Some of the items that are commonly found in the ear canal include the following:
+Some of the items that are commonly found in the ear canal include:

 Pieces of crayon

-Some objects placed in the ear may not cause symptoms, while other objects, such as
+Some objects placed in the ear may not cause symptoms.
+Other objects, such as

+food

-food and insects, may cause pain in the ear, redness, or drainage.
-Hearing may be
+and insects, may cause pain in the ear, redness, or drainage.
+Hearing may be affected

 The treatment for foreign bodies in the ear is prompt removal of the object by your

-Magnets are sometimes used if the object is metal
+Magnets are sometimes used to remove the object if it t is metal.

-A machine with suction to help pull the object out
+A machine with suction may be used to help pull the object out.

 the ear to determine if there has been any injury to the ear canal.
 Antibiotic drops

-for the ear may be prescribed to treat any possible infections.
+for the ear may be prescribed to treat any possible outer ear infections.